-An interactive or media element has been excluded from this version of the text.
+An interactive H5P element has been excluded from this version of the text.
 You can view it online here:

-An interactive or media element has been excluded from this version of the text.
+An interactive H5P element has been excluded from this version of the text.
 You can view it online here:

-For this chapter, we focus on the DNA and the ending product of transcription: mRNA.
+This textbook focuses on the DNA and the ending product of transcription: mRNA.